On the cohomology ring of symplectic fillings: Introduction

 \begin{remark} The reason of restricting to real coefficient is twofold.
-First, it is not true that every class in $H^{2k}(M;\Z)$ can be represented as the Euler class of an oriented vector bundle \cite{walschap2002euler} unless multiplied by a large integer \cite{guijarro2002bundles}, which only depends on the degree and dimension.
-Second, the Gysin exact sequence is derived from the Morse-Bott framework developed in \cite{MB}, which is defined over $\R$.
+Firstly, it is not true that every class in $H^{2k}(M;\Z)$ can be represented as the Euler class of an oriented vector bundle \cite{walschap2002euler} unless multiplied by a large integer \cite{guijarro2002bundles}, which only depends on the degree and dimension.
+Secondly, the Gysin exact sequence is derived from the Morse-Bott framework developed in \cite{MB}, which is defined over $\R$.
 In the case considered in this paper, one can get Gysin exact sequences in $\Z$-coefficient, since our moduli spaces do not have isotropy or weight.
-For example, one can generalize the Morse-Bott construction in \cite{hutchings2017axiomatic} to sphere bundles to prove a $\Z$-coefficient Gysin exact sequence. \end{remark}
+For example, one can generalize the Morse-Bott construction in \cite{hutchings2017axiomatic} to sphere bundles to prove a $\Z$-coefficient Gysin exact sequence. \end{remark} \begin{remark} In this paper, by symplectic cohomology we mean the symplectic cohomology generated by \emph{contractible} orbits.
+The role of topologically simplicity of the filling is to guarantee that the symplectic cohomology of the filling is canonically graded by $\Z$ using any trivialization of $\det \xi$ on $Y$.
+From the SFT perspective, it is related to that the augmentation from the filling is (canonically) graded by $\Z$.
+Since the ADC condition only asserts unique contact DGA augmentation with a $\Z$ grading, we can only hope for uniqueness for topologically simple fillings using the ADC condition, also see \cite[Remark 3.6]{zhou2019symplectic}. \end{remark}